 Here is some information about concrete steps you can take to help protect the watershed.

-As a homeowner or resident of the watershed, your individual actions can add up to making a big difference in the water quality of the watershed.
+Residents: As a homeowner or resident, your individual actions can add up to big improvements in the watershed.
+Browse our fact sheets for ideas and information.

-Businesses have a large impact on water quality and quantity in the watershed.
+Business Owners: Businesses can have a large impact on water quality in the watershed.
 Implementing best practices can make that impact a positive one.
-As a business owner within the watershed, your policies and facilities can make a big difference from managing waste to controling parking lot run off.

 Controlling storm water runoff (Carolina Clear Stormwater 101)

 Consider Adopting a Highway or Adopting a Waterway in the watershed.
 If you and your employees are interested in citizen science, consider training to become certified Adopt a Stream water quality monitors.

 Home and Lake Owners Associations: In addition to information for individual residents, consider these options for your organization: